appinho/SDCND_P1_LaneLines/writeup.md

 ---

-### Reflection
+### 1. Pipeline

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 5 steps and is visualized step by step with the "solidWhiteCurve.jpg" example.
+My pipeline consisted of 5 steps and is visualized step by step by the "solidWhiteCurve.jpg" example.
-First, I read the image to obtain an input which can be seen here.
+First, the image is read to obtain an input which can be seen here.

+[image0]

+Second, the image is converted into a grayscale image.

 [image1]

-from the test_image folder. converted the test images to grayscale, then I ....

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]
+Third, the grayscale image is blurred by a gaussian filter for smoothing.

+[image2]

+Next, the blurred image is used within an edge detection step to find all edges within the picture.

+[image3]

+This turns out to be a binary image where the edges are shown in white and all areas without edge information in black.
+Then, a region of interest is defined and used as mask to only consider the edges from the lower triangle of the image.
+This step is useful to filter out all other edges that are not occuring from the street.

+[image4]

+A hough transformation is applied to detect only lines from all leftover edges.

+[image5]

+Finally, all lines are separated into falling and rising lines by calculating their slopes.
+The end points of all rising/falling lines are store in separate arrays.
+Each of this arrays is used by numpy's polyfit function with degree 1 to perform a linear regression.
+As a result two final lines are calculated which are visualized red on the input image for comparison.

+[image6]

-### 2. Identify potential shortcomings with your current pipeline
+### 2. Potential shortcomings

 One potential shortcoming would be what would happen when ...